Irish eyes are rolling at presidential poll

 ALL KINDS OF EVERYTHING

-While Scallon was singing about "All Kinds of Everything" for Europe in the early 1970s her fellow Londonderry native Martin McGuinness was joining the Irish Republican Army (IRA) and getting involved in bloody street battles with British soldiers.
+While Scallon was singing about "All Kinds of Everything" for Europe in the early 1970s her fellow Londonderry native Martin McGuinness was joining the IRA and getting involved in bloody street battles with British soldiers.

 His entry into the presidential race has sent shockwaves through the Republic's political establishment, who already fear the success of his Sinn Fein party in a recent parliamentary election and want to cap any further gains.